chrsmj/pngnx23299/README.md

 Installs nonfree Asterisk codecs and DAHDI firmware:

-`$ ansible-playbook -k -K -i TARGET, -t nonfree playbook.yml`
+`$ ansible-playbook -i TARGET, -t nonfree playbook.yml`

 *This role attempts to install only FLOSS software.
 You will need to explicitly pass command-line tag "nonfree" to install non-free software.*